 The Devil Bat.
 1940, USA.
 Directed by Jean Yarbrough.
 Written by John T. Neville & George Bricker.
 Starring: Bela Lugosi, Suzanne Kaaren, Dave O’Brien, Guy Usher, Donald Kerr, Yolande Donlan.
 Produced by Jack Gallagher.
 IMDb: 5.5/10.
 Rotten Tomatoes: 58 % Fresh.
 Metacritic: N/A.

 Where to begin?
 Well let’s begin with Bela Lugosi, the star of this film.
 By 1940 Lugosi’s career was not yet as completely in the ruts as it would later sink.
-He was hot off the huge success of Son of Frankenstein (1939, review), and would yet land a few decent roles in films like The Wolf Man (1941) and Ghost of Frankenstein (1942).
-It was his abysmal performance (with no help from the editor who took out all his lines) in Frankenstein Meets the Wolf Man (1943) that would finally sink his career, along with the waning popularity of the Universal monsters and Lugosi’s own health and drug problems.
+He was hot off the huge success of Son of Frankenstein (1939, review), and would yet land a few decent roles in films like The Wolf Man (1941) and Ghost of Frankenstein (1942, review).
+It was his abysmal performance (with no help from the editor who took out all his lines) in Frankenstein Meets the Wolf Man (1943, review) that would finally sink his career, along with the waning popularity of the Universal monsters and Lugosi’s own health and drug problems.
 In fact 1939-1942 was something of a second coming of Lugosi, who, despite being broke, had made only one film serial in 1937 and not a single production in 1938.
 But despite this, The Devil Bat was certainly a taste of things to come for Bela – a cheapo by Poverty Row studio PRC, surrounded by an incompetent cast and a crew that seemed like they really couldn’t care less.

 The film follows Dr. Paul Carruthers, who apparently is American, even though he speaks with a Hungarian accent not unlike Bela Lugosi’s.
 Carruthers is a kindly town doctor, who also happens to be employed by a family-owned perfume business that’s become rich on his inventions.
 Feeling that he has been cheated out of his money, he secretly uses electricity to enlarge a bat to monstrous proportions (a few feet wide, that is), and teaches it to hate a certain potion that he has brewed.
 He then tricks his victims (the business family) to put the ”aftershave lotion made from my new forrrmyula” on their necks, and later releases the bat, which darts through the air like a jet plane and follows the scent to his victims.